 Profile and skills

-- University studies and higher education (MBA) or equivalent professional experience.
+- University studies and higher education in technical and/or management discipline, with relevant professional experience.

-- Fifteen years’ experience of managing complex IT projects and programmes and service delivery functions.
+- 10-15 years’ experience of managing complex projects or programmes related to major multi-disciplined sport events.